zkd6195/bare-metal-provisioning/README.md

-# Instant Bare Metal Provisioning Complete Guide: From Zero to a Running Dedicated Server in Under 15 Minutes — How It Works, Who It's For, When to Use It, and Which Providers Actually Deliver (With Full Plan Breakdown and Real Pricing)

-Alright, I have everything I need.
-Let me write the full article now.

----

 # Instant Bare Metal Provisioning Complete Guide: From Zero to a Running Dedicated Server in Under 15 Minutes — How It Works, Who Needs It, What to Watch For, and Which Providers Actually Deliver (With Full Plan Comparison and Real-World Pricing)